DebayanAcharyya/Railway_Reservation/README.md

 The system **prevents double bookings** by ensuring only one user can book a seat when multiple users try **simultaneously**.

-Admin API endpoints are protecetd with an **API key** that will be known only to the admin so that no one can add false data to the system.
+Admin API endpoints are protected with an **API key** that will be known only to the admin so that no one can add false data to the system.

 ---